dbeauch/DVCS/Pseudodata/JLabKinematics/Readme.md

 # Cross-Section Based Data Generation

-DVCS cross section pseudodata using different cross section formulations.
-The required CFFs input are obtained from various GPD models and data fits.

-Naming format of the .root (.csv) file contains the following information:

-*inputCFFsmodel_DVCSformulation_KinematicsDetails_xserror_otherdetails*
+This folder contains the generated pseudodata using the BKM02 and BKM10 DVCS cross section formulations at JLab Hall-A and Hall-B DVCS kinematic sets and phi values which are read from the data file */DataFiles/dvcs_Jlabdata.root*.

+Pseudodata generation code is *genpseudoBKM.C*.
+The resulting cross section values are saved in .root and .csv files where the name contains the following information:

+*pseudo_inputCFFsmodel_DVCSformulation_KinematicsDetails_twist-approx_xserror*

+The pseudodata generation code can be run in ROOT as which takes 4 input arguments:

+`root -l 'genpseudoBKM.C(1, "BKM10", "Jlab_all", "KM15")'`

+##### Input arguments: